-For manufacturers, Data Governance is the difference between a data-driven future and falling behind the sector’s digitization.
+For manufacturers, Data Governance is the difference between a data driven future and falling behind the sector’s digitization.
 Here, Amplifi shares their 6 tips to getting it right.

-Data Governance is the linchpin of any data strategy.
 Take Data Governance out of the equation, and everything else falls apart.
-Data Quality declines, data platforms lose their value, and data-driven actions like automation and analytics start to go wrong.
+Data Quality declines, data platforms lose their value, data-driven actions like automation and analytics start to go wrong.
 It’s integral regardless of what you’re trying to achieve with data, or what technology you’re using to process it: it doesn’t matter if you’re storing asset information on a spreadsheet, or on an MDM platform, you will always need Data Governance if you want that data to be correct.

 But what is Data Governance, exactly?
-When people hear the term, they often think of an audit, an inspection, or a kind of harsh foreman who keeps data on the straight and narrow.
+When people hear the term, they often think of an audit, or an inspection, or a kind of harsh foreman who keeps data on the straight and narrow.
 Yet successful Data Governance – much like a good foreman – is less dictatorial and more democratic.
 It’s not really about laying down the law, as much as it is about finding the best ways of working with data and helping your organization to embrace them.

 1. Address your Data Quality first